marcossanhudo/Practice/Contact Book/Java CLI/README.md

 Versão portuguesa (Brasil) mais abaixo.

 ## English (United States)
-All dates and times are (and have always been) in Brasília Time (UTC -3h).
+All dates and times are (and have always been) in Brasília Time (UTC -3h), and in the format year-month-day.
 ### Features to supply
 #### Contacts should be handled as Java classes, and stored in plain text files.
 - Contact addition.